June 7 – 18, 2025

 This is a birding tour, designed to see as many bird species as possible, with special focus on specialty species.

 Alaska has drawn birders from across the world for many years.
 It can be the most accessible location for many highly sought-after species.
 Many species that are primarily found in Europe and Asia have ranges that barely extend into the western part of Alaska, making it a prime location to see many species found nowhere else in the US.
-On the main tour, we will be targeting the specialty species found in Nome, Utqiagvik (formerly known as Barrow, the northernmost city in the United States) and Seward.
+On the main tour, we will be targeting the specialty species found in Nome, Seward, and Utqiagvik (formerly known as Barrow, the northernmost city in the United States).
 Our extension will take us out to Dutch Harbor in the Aleutians.

 This time of year in Alaska is not only fantastic for the breeders and migrants, it is prime time for vagrants to show up.
 In addition to our targets, you never know what unexpected bird may show up, making it just that much more exciting.